 Seeing the popularity Saigal had, Sagar Movietone launched Surendra as an answer to Saigal and though he had a distinguished career of his own as a singing star, let it be said here – Saigal was still Saigal.

 In the early 1940s, Saigal moved to Bombay working with Ranjit Movietone.
 Bhakt Surdas (1942) and Tansen (1943) were his big hits at Ranjit and consolidated his popularity.
 The songs of Tansen, in particular, are resplendent in their royal glory.
 The film successfully shapes the classical and semi-classical thumris and dadras to the need of cinema.
 And above all, the film is still remembered for Saigal’s astonishing rendering of Diya Jalao in raag Deepak.

 Saigal returned ‘home ‘s New Theatres to do Meri Bahen (1944).
 The film is technically one of Saigal’s best films at New Theatres and was known, of course, for its music with songs like Do Naina Matware and Ae Qatib-e-Taqdeer Mujhe Itna Bata De.

 However, alcohol was by now fast overtaking Saigal’s life.
-It was said he could only sing only when fortified with liquor.
-His health began failing.
+It was said he could only sing only when he had liquor.
+His health began failing and failing fast.
 A last ditch effort at abstinence proved useless as he was too far-gone and on January 18, 1947, Saigal passed away in Jullunder.
-But not before giving us such melodic gems like Mere Sapnon Ki Rani, Ae Dil-e-Bekaraar Jhoom, Jab Dil hi Toot Gaya – from Shah Jehan (1946).
+But not before giving us such melodic gems like Mere Sapnon Ki Rani, Ae Dil-e-Bekaraar Jhoom and Jab Dil Hi Toot Gaya – from Shah Jehan (1946).

-It is decades since Saigal passed away but such is his power that his haunting resonant voice continues to enthrall listeners on early morning radio or on some fanatic collector’s old gramophone player…
+It is now decades since Saigal passed away but such is his power that his haunting resonant voice continues to enthral listeners on early morning radio or on some fanatic collector’s old gramophone player…